Feedback

 Shout-outs in lectures: Ask your lecturer for 5 minutes before/after a lecture to collect feedback.
 This is a great way to get quantitative feedback through a show of hands.

 Online surveys: These are useful as they allow students to share both quantitative and qualitative feedback with you in their own time, outside of lectures and seminars.
 They may also allow students to submit feedback anonymously.
-You have access to Microsoft Forms
+You have access to Microsoft Forms as part of your university account, and can also use other platforms such as google forms or surveymonkey.

 Writing up Feedback: the ABCDEs Checklist